AxolotlClient/AxolotlClient-API/api_documentation.md

 If the endpoint is tagged with `Authenticated`, then the following errors are possible:

-- `403` Forbidden - Access Token is missing or corrupt
-- `401` Unauthorized - Access Token is expired or revoked
+- `401` Unauthorized - Access Token is corrupt, expired, missing, or revoked

 The following errors are always possible: